Boffins03/Data-Analysis-on-CSV-Files/README.md

-# Task 5: Data Analysis on CSV Files
+# Task 5: Data Analysis on CSV File

 ## Objective
 Analyze sales data from a CSV file using Python and Pandas to gain basic insights and visualize trends.